jhbadger/Phylogenetics.jl/README.md

 # Features in Development / Requested

 * Support for reading in phyloXML files (in branch phyxml).
-  * A type for trees annotated with highly detailed information.
+* An extensible type for trees annotated with highly detailed information.
 * Methods for converting the planned type with already existing types Clado, Phylo, and ReducedTopology.

 Contributing